cww0909/cww0909.github.io/_posts/2014-02-27-first-post.md

 ### Things To Keep In Mind
 One of the first things I tried changing in the theme was the profile picture of the blog.
 The default picture was something off <a href="http://www.gravatar.com/">Gravatar</a>, which you can change easily by signing up, uploading a picture and linking your profile in the `email_md5` field in `_config.yml`.
 The downside (or upside) of this is now your GitHub profile is set to this picture, and who knows what other sites you registered under that email have a different profile picture now.
 However, if you'd rather the picture come from your repository, be prepared to do some image resizing, cropping, and CSS to fit the theme.

-Also when previewing the blog locally, remember that links to anything in your blog is referenced relative to `{{ site.BASE_PATH }}` and not the the local copy, so don't be surprised if you get 404 for some new pages.
-What you can do is change all references `{{ site.BASE_PATH }}` to `/` and solve this problem (not tested).
+Also when previewing the blog locally, remember that links to anything in your blog is referenced relative to `site.BASE_PATH` and not the the local copy, so don't be surprised if you get 404 for some new pages.
+What you can do is change all references `site.BASE_PATH` to `/` and solve this problem (not tested).

 ### To-Do
 - `_drafts` folder for longer posts that need a few sessions to complete